kjellwinblad/yaemep/README.md

 * **C-,** Go back to original place after you have executed "go to function under point"

-### Go to Function at Point etc with `yaemep-etags-auto-gen-mode`
+### Menu with `yaemep-extra-erlang-menu-mode`

-The Emacs minor-mode `yaemep-etags-auto-gen-mode` will add a menu to the top menu bar in Emacs with the title "Erlang YAMEP".
+The Emacs minor-mode `yaemep-extra-erlang-menu-mode` will add a menu to the top menu bar in Emacs with the title "Erlang YAMEP".
 This menu contains useful shortcuts and key-combinations that can be used to trigger them.